Manager, Policy & Compliance

 Brad Arnold is the Manager of Policy and Compliance for Ameren Missouri.
 Mr. Arnold has worked in the energy industry for over 13 years, with experience in power trading, load forecasting, Financial Transmission Rights, and asset optimization.
 In his current role, Mr. Arnold leads the Ameren Missouri Generation NERC Compliance and Market & Policy groups.
 His responsibilities include business area oversight and coordination of reliability standards compliance activities.
 Mr. Arnold has held elected leadership roles in both the SERC and MISO stakeholder communities, and actively participates in NERC, SERC, MISO, and industry groups and seminars to stay current on both ongoing and developing compliance issues.

-Prior to joining Ameren, Mr. Arnold worked in Compliance at A.G.
-Edwards & Sons, Inc. and in Financial Operations at the Boeing Company.
+Prior to joining Ameren, Mr. Arnold worked in Financial Operations at the Boeing Company and in Regulatory Compliance at A.G.
+Edwards & Sons, Inc.

 Supervisor of Compliance Support

 Bill Thigpen is currently Supervisor of Compliance Support for PowerSouth Energy Cooperative.
 PowerSouth Energy Cooperative serves the energy needs of 16 electric Cooperatives and four municipal electric systems in Alabama and Northwest Florida.
 Mr. Thigpen has over 29 years of experience in the utility industry, having worked in PowerSouth’s Energy Control Center as a System Operator for almost 18 years, followed by 11 years as the Energy Control Center Supervisor.
 Mr. Thigpen began working in the Compliance Support Department in June of 2015.
 Compliance Support’s main role is to facilitate PowerSouth's compliance with NERC Standards and to ensure that sufficient internal controls are in place to maintain that compliance.